Sapo-biz/Sapo-biz/README.md

 ```sh
 https://baycode.netlify.app
 ```
-  Bay Code is a student-founded and student-led organization based in the Bay Area that empowers the next generation of coders through inclusive, logic-focused programming events.
+  Bay Code is a student-founded and student-led organization based in the Bay Area that empowers the next generation of coders through inclusive, and logic focused programming events.
 Our mission is to make coding accessible, collaborative, and genuinely fun, especially for students with little to no prior experience.
-Want to learn more about open leadership positions/events?
-Please send me a DM to my Linkedin.
+There are open leadership positions/events.
+Please send me a DM to my Linkedin to learn more.
 Follow us on Instagram: @baycodeofficial

 Signup form:
 ```sh